rcsjunior1987/Web_and_Mobile_Application_Development/Book_Store/README.md

-# Legoland
+# BookStore

-Launched in mid-2020 Legoland is an ecommerce reseller website that facilitates the purchase of Lego products over the internet.
+Launched in mid-2021 BookStore is an ecommerce reseller website that facilitates the purchase of Books over the internet.
 It aims to provide a high level easy-to- use user experience that helps costumers of all ages to find and purchase the products they are looking for.
-Legoland products can be filtered on the website via several different options, such as price, reviews, categories and more.
+Books can be filtered on the website via several different options, such as price, reviews, categories and more.

 ---